ksdicecream/ksdicecream/README.md

 - 👋 Hi, I’m @ksdicecream
-- 👀 I’m interested in coding and science
+- 👀 I’m interested in making websites, games, art, and biomedical research
-- 🌱 I’m currently learning Swift and AI
+- 🌱 I’m currently learning Swift, C++, Bash, and AI
 - 💞️ I’m looking to collaborate on websites and games
 - 📫 How to reach me ...